vadehrayukti/Student-Record-Manager-File-I-O-Exceptions-Threads-and-OOP/README.md

 3. The program fetches the student using: manager.findStudent(roll)
 4. Student details are displayed.

-5. Records are saved using:
+5. Records are saved using: manager.saveAllWithLoading();
+6. Program ends with cleanup and printed confirmation.